 I’ve now come to realize that it was not in fact fear of public speaking, but a realization that I don’t fit my groove or hit my stride in that context like I do if I had a radio show to interact and share through.

-Online ministry, in my personal opinion is not the same thing as making disciples, let me be clear again.
-At any rate, this platform has helped me reach significantly more people than I can on the ground in real life.
+Online ministry, in my personal opinion, is not the same thing as making disciples, let me be clear again.
+But this platform, podcasting in particular, has helped me reach significantly more people than I can “on the ground” or “in real life”.